 5. Have an Early Breakfast Date

-If Valentine’s Day lands on a weekday (this year, it does), and you can’t skip work to take your honey on an extravagant Valentine’s Day date, then make sure you hit your city’s BEST breakfast joint together early in the morning before going to work!
-If possible, make reservations ahead of time, get up a bit earlier to get ready as you normally would for a work day, and head out to grab a delicious and filling breakfast.
+If Valentine’s Day lands on a weekday (this year, it does), and you can’t skip work to take your honey on an extravagant Valentine’s Day date, don’t fret!
+Make sure you hit your city’s BEST breakfast joint together early in the morning before going to work.
+If possible, make reservations ahead of time, get up a bit earlier than usual, and head out to grab a delicious and filling breakfast.
 Order that meal that makes you giddy and be sure to pair it up with a fun and energizing drink!

 6. Recreate Your First Date

 Take a stroll down memory lane, and surprise your love by recreating your guys’ first date.
 You can actually go to the place where your date took place and replay a few of those special moments (ordering the same food and drinks, asking that they play a specific song, wearing that same perfume).
 However, if that’s not an option, try to recreate your first date at home.
 Reconstruct the scene by keeping in mind all five senses, and remind him/her of all those small details that made that date oh-so special!